Book Appointment Now

 Who Travels to Mexico for Bariatric Surgery?

-Most patients come from the United States and Canada.
-Many cannot afford the $15,000-$38,000 price tag at home.
-Others face strict insurance rules.
-These include six-month diet programs and mental health checks.
+Most patients who travel to Mexico come from the United States and Canada.
+Many cannot afford the $15,000 to $38,000 price tag at home.
+Others face strict insurance rules, such as six-month diet programs.
 Mexican facilities welcome self-pay patients without these barriers.

 Why Should You Choose Mexico for Bariatric Surgery?